 - Immediately apply a rich body butter for inflamed skin

-Pure aloe vera gel contains over 75 active compounds, including polysaccharides and glycoproteins, which have been proven to reduce skin inflammation.
-In our experience, it's particularly effective during acute flare-ups.
+Pure aloe vera gel contains over 75 active compounds, including polysaccharides and glycoproteins, which demonstrably reduce skin inflammation.
+In our experience, it works particularly well during acute flares.

 Advantages